 Psychopaths are notoriously difficult to understand.
 Their thought processes are 180 degrees the opposite of what you’d expect.
 The best way to understand a psychopath is to use a mental model.
 The Gray Rock Method is a mental model for understanding psychopaths and their motives when they victimize.
+Gray Rocking gives you clarity about the psychopath’s addiction to manipulation.

 I met the psychopath the year I graduated high school.
 It took twenty-five years, for me to finally leave the psychopath I’d lived with since I was seventeen years old.
 I couldn’t get away from him before then because I didn’t understand what he was.
 I knew nothing about psychopaths.
 During those twenty-five years, there were few books on the subject of narcissism.
 The only one I’d read was People of the Lie, The Hope for Healing Human Evil, by Dr. Scott Peck.
 At age seventeen, I didn’t understand it.
 Twenty five years later, the third time I ran from the psychopath, I met a stranger in a sushi bar who explained that I was living with a malignant narcissist.
 He recommended Dr. Peck’s book and advised me, “be boring.”